omics-datascience/modulector/README.md

 ### Search

 The search is done on the basis of a single parameter called `search` which must contain the value to be searched for.
 Unlike the filter, the search can be performed on multiple fields at once and is performed by *containing* the search term in the field and is case insensitive (while the filter is by exact value).
 The fields considered in the search are fixed and will be specified for each service later.
-For example, the [drugs](#drugs) service allows a search by the `condition`, `small_molecule` and `expression_pattern` fields, then the following query could be performed:
+For example, the [drugs](#drugs) service allows a search by the `condition`, `small_molecule`, and `expression_pattern` fields, then the following query could be performed:

 `https://modulector.multiomix.org/drugs/?mirna=miR-126*search=breast`

 ### Pagination

-Some services can return so many items that paginated responses were chosen, so that they are efficient queries of few items and can be traversed through parameterizable pages.
+Some services can return so many items that paginated responses were chosen so that they are efficient queries of few items and can be traversed through parameterizable pages.
 There are two parameters that can be specified to handle pagination:

 - `page`: allows you to specify the current page.
 If not specified, the default value `1` is used.
 - `page_size`: number of elements to return per page.
 If not specified, the default value `10` is used.
 The value cannot   be greater than `1000`.